grig23/primetime.en/help/programming/tvsdk-2.7-for-android/ad-insertion/playback-customize/c-psdk-android-2.7-playback-customize.md

 ---
 description: When playback reaches an ad break, passes an ad break, or ends in an ad break, TVSDK defines some default behavior for the positioning of the current playhead.
-seo-description: When playback reaches an ad break, passes an ad break, or ends in an ad break, TVSDK defines some default behavior for the positioning of the current playhead.
-seo-title: Customize playback with ads
 title: Customize playback with ads
-uuid: 20b5bfb2-83d8-4517-b821-8c542afa387d
 ---

 # Overview {#customize-playback-with-ads}